mbhulin/OrientTutorial/schema_for_locations.md

 Let's briefly discuss the different alternatives.
 In the first and second alternative positions and locations are different, stand alone entities connected by a relationship.
 If the location is deleted the positions remain in the database.
 They could be used for other puposes e.g. because objects are located at these positions.
 The second alternative has the disadvantage that after deletion of a location the corresponding positions are still connected by the *next_corner* relationship.
 The application which deletes a location has to delete the corresponding *next_corner*-edges.

-The third alternative connects locations and positions more tightly.
+The third alternative (LINKLIST) connects locations and positions more tightly.
 Locations are the main entities and the positions forming the shape of the location are a part of the location.
 However the positions can exist without a location; they get an independent object id.

-The last alternative is similar to the third one but the positions are embedded in the location object.
+The last alternative (EMBEDDEDLIST) is similar to the third one but the positions are embedded in the location object.
 If a location is deleted they are automatically deleted, too.
+Embedded objects get no individual object id.

 In this tutorial we will use the third alternative because *LINKLIST* is an interesting special feature of OrientDB.
 Since positions can also be used to indicate the position of *mobile objects* we don't embed them into locations.